Optimize SVGs for Speed and Performance: A Complete Guide for Web & App Developers

 How you load SVGs can significantly impact Core Web Vitals metrics.
 Here are the key strategies:

-For essential above-the-fold graphics (logos, key icons), inlining eliminates an HTTP request, improving Largest Contentful Paint (LCP).
+- Inline Critical SVGs: For essential above-the-fold graphics (logos, key icons), inlining eliminates an HTTP request, improving Largest Contentful Paint (LCP).
 Ensure the inline SVG code is already optimized.

-Lazy Load Non-Critical Graphics
+- Lazy Load Non-Critical Graphics: Use the native

-Set strong Cache-Control and ETag HTTP headers for external SVG files so browsers don't re-fetch them on subsequent visits.
+Cache-ControlandETagHTTP headers for external SVG files so browsers don't re-fetch them on subsequent visits.

 Modern Delivery Techniques